Born: September 14, 1960

 His career began to pick up and he made his television debut on the fantasy series Highlander in 1993.
 Guest appearances on The X-Files, Lonesome Dove, The Commish and Nikita followed.
 He began to get roles in independent Canadian films before landing his first role in a major motion picture with Timecop (1994), starring Jean-Claude Van Damme.
 He continued to play roles in small independents along with the occasional bit part in American films shot in Vancouver.
 In 1996, he won the recurring role of Johnny Johannson on the TMN series My Life as a Dog, and though he won a Gemini award for Best Performance in a Children's or Youth Program for his work on the show, the series only lasted one season.

 However, his big break came soon after, when he was hired as David Marciano's replacement on Due South opposite Paul Gross.
 Rennie instantly became a star in Canada.
 However, he prefers to keep a low profile and for the most part, continues to act in independent, small budget films such as Last Night (1998), for which he won his first Genie award for Best Supporting Actor.
 He received a second Genie for Best Supporting Actor for his work in Normal (2008).
 He teamed up again with his Due South co-star Paul Gross in the western comedy Gunless (2010).
-His most recent films are Into the Forest (2016), Born to be Blue (2016) and Warcraft (2016).
+2016 proved to be a busy year for Callum who starred in an array of films, such as Into the Forest (2016), Born to be Blue (2016), Warcraft (2016), Born to be Blue (2016), Into the Forest (2016) and Wait Till Helen Comes (2016).
+His most recent film is the horror film Jigsaw (2017).

-Callum also makes the occasional foray into television, such as the short-lived CBC-TV series Twitch City and the American cable series Californication.
+Callum also made the occasional foray into television, such as in the short-lived CBC-TV series Twitch City and the American cable series Californication.